 Advancing Health Research

-Faculty members in the Department of Health Outcomes and Policy push methodological boundaries, designing complex studies, pioneering new research techniques, building research infrastructure, linking data and contributing to the development of the field of health outcomes and policy.
-The esearch team includes experts on study design, biomedical informatics, policy analysis and power and sample size.
+Faculty members in the Department of Health Outcomes and Biomedical Informatics push methodological boundaries, designing complex studies, pioneering new research techniques, building research infrastructure, linking data and contributing to the development of the field of health outcomes and biomedical informatics.
+The research team includes experts on study design, biomedical informatics, policy analysis and power and sample size.
 Below are some of the recent developments in this area of our research portfolio.

 From Data to Discoveries: Linking Research to Patients and Communities